 Amy Gravitte, our Beginner and Intermediate Band director, as well as our Marching Band director, is a graduate of Dalton College and grew up as the daughter of a Minister of Music.
 Since music was a natural part of daily life, picking up several instruments was not uncommon.
 Amy marched 4 years at Dalton High School, playing the flute and piccolo.
 During this time, she traveled to many locations for competitions and exhibitions, including the Macy’s Thanksgiving Day Parade in New York City.
 She has taught music lessons privately as well as in a homeschool organization and is currently the Praise Band leader at Grace Church.
 Amy and her husband, who is also a musician, are passing their love of God and music to their 6 children.

-David Klausman, our Jazz instructor, received a music scholarship and graduated from Furman University with a Bachelor of Arts in Music, emphasis in Trumpet Performance, He has had the privilege to perform with the following artists: Aretha Franklin, Johnny Mathis, Brian Wilson of the Beach Boys, Olivia Newton-John, Lionel Hampton.
+David Klausman, our Jazz instructor and one of our Worship Team instructors, received a music scholarship and graduated from Furman University with a Bachelor of Arts in Music, emphasis in Trumpet Performance, He has had the privilege to perform with the following artists: Aretha Franklin, Johnny Mathis, Brian Wilson of the Beach Boys, Olivia Newton-John, Lionel Hampton.
 David toured the 25th Anniversary Tour with the contemporary Christian group TRUTH and played with artists Ron Kenoly, “Annointed”, Pat Boone, Sheila E., Dave Boyer, and Babbie Mason.
 David started the VICTORY JAZZ ORCHESTRA, an 18 piece big band that really swings even today!

 Andrea Mattick, our Beginning 1 and 2 Orchestra and Intermediate Orchestra instructor, began playing the violin at the age of 3.
 She has always enjoyed music and as an adult has enjoyed teaching herself how to play the viola, cello, and the bass guitar.
 In addition to teaching, she enjoys using her musical gifts in church and to play for weddings and other special events.
 Andrea studied psychology in college, but later felt that God was calling her to become a violin instructor.
 She quickly realized that she had a passion to teach and a love for children.
 She began by taking several Suzuki teacher training courses and has been teaching for the past 13 years.
 She has taught orchestra, violin, and viola classes in local schools and currently maintains a private violin and viola studio out of her home.
 Her students have participated in MYSO, GYSO, Joyful Noise, Honors Orchestra, and All State.
 Andrea Is a wife and a home school mom.
 She has 3 children.